DIDSR/BoneJ_Headless/Doc/install.rst

 Usage
 -----

-First try BoneJ_Module.py located in Examples to launch individual metrics on a single image:
+First try BoneJ_Module.py located in Examples to launch individual metrics on a single image.
+Each example requires an input and output directory to set by the user, along with the voxel size of the image, and the Fiji directory path.

+All ROIs are acompanied by an ``.nrrd``.
+The ``.nrrd`` file can be opened in Fiji/ImageJ as well.
+Any file type can be used as long as they are 3D binary 8 bit files.
+Files are read as numpy arrays by the plugins. :

 `BoneJ_Module.py`